Welcome to HEARTHS,

-HEARTHS, short for HElping African Refugees To Help themSelves was officially registered 2018 in Liberia, but has its origins in 2009.
+HEARTHS, short for HElping African Refugees To Help themSelves was officially registered 2018 in Liberia,

 It was then that I made my first online acquaintance with Mayea Gaye, a widow from Liberia,